 Columbus McKinnon (CMCO)

 We wouldn’t buy Columbus McKinnon.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
+StockStory Analyst Team

 2. Summary